-PROPOSAL: Consideration of amending Chapters 51 and 51A of the Dallas Development called "Short-term rental lodging" and related regulations.
+PROPOSAL: Consideration of amending Chapters 51 and 51A of the Dallas Development called "short-term rental lodging" and related regulations.

-Code, with consideration to be given to amending Section 51-4.216.1, "Lodging Uses" and Section 51A-4.205, "Lodging Uses" to define a new use residential properties as overnight accommodation for a period of fewer than 30 consecutive days per rental period.
-The proposed amendments includes a purpose statement, definition, permitted districts, and other provisions.
+Code, with consideration to be given to amending Section 51-4.216.1, "Lodging Uses" and Section 51A-4.205, "Lodging Uses" to define a new use accommodations for a period of fewer than 30 consecutive days per rental period.
+The proposed amendment includes a purpose statement, definition, permitted districts, and other provisions.

-SUMMARY: The proposed code amendments create a new use to capture the use of
+SUMMARY: The proposed code amendments create a new use to regulate overnight